oschweitzer/learning-resources/angular_lesson.md

 ### Core module

-A core module is pattern that allows to make the AppModule a bit more leaner by moving services into a separate module.
+A core module is pattern that allows to make the AppModule a bit leaner by moving services into a separate module.
 An alternative to that is to use the `providedIn` property of `@Injectable` on the services to not have to provide these services in the `providers` array of the AppModule.
 But in the case where you still use the `providers` array, you can use this core module pattern.

 This pattern is purely optional and using `providedIn` is still the recommended way to provide services.